 June 16, 1973The Art of Andrew Wyeth

-The Fine Arts Museums of San Francisco, San Francisco California June 16 – September 3, 1973.
+The Fine Arts Museums of San Francisco, California June 16 – September 3, 1973.
 Catalogue by Wanda Corn, New York Graphic Society Ltd., Greenwich, CT.

 Spring 1974Andrew Wyeth The Lefevre Gallery, London.
-May 23 – June 22, 1974 – catalogue by Perry T. Rathbone published by Joh.
-Enschede en
+May 23 – June 22, 1974 – catalogue by Perry T. Rathbone.

 Andrew Wyeth National Museum of Modern Art, Tokyo April 6 – May 19; The National Museum of Modern Art, Kyoto, Japan.
-May 25 – June 30, 1974 – catalogue published by Nihon Keizai
+May 25 – June 30, 1974 – catalogue published by Nihon Keizai Shimbun, Tokyo

-October 16, 1976Two Worlds of Andrew Wyeth: Kuerners and Olsons, Metropolitan Museum of Art, New York October 16, 1976 – February 6, 1977 was the first solo exhibition by a living artist to be presented by the Met.
+October 16, 1976Two Worlds of Andrew Wyeth: Kuerners and Olsons, Metropolitan Museum of Art, New York October 16, 1976 – February 6, 1977 was the first solo exhibition by a living artist presented by the Met.
 Wyeth and then-director Thomas Hoving would collaborate for years to come.

-May 1977Elected to Associate Membership of the Académie des Beaux-Arts, Institut de France, Paris.
-Wyeth makes his only overseas trip to accept the honor the following year.
+May 1977Elected to Associate Membership of the Académie des Beaux-Arts, Institut de France, Paris in May 1976, Wyeth makes his only overseas trip to accept the honor the following year.

 December 2, 1980Temperas, Aquarelles, Drybrush, Dessins Galerie Claude Bernard, Paris December 2, 1980 – January 31, 1981.

 1982Christina’s World and Wyeth at Kuerners by Betsy James Wyeth are released.
 Each book of reproductions highlights artwork done on the Kuerner or Olson farms.
-Many informal studies of each of these favorite locations are arranged to allow the reader to follow the artist’s artistic method from inspiration to the final version of the work.
-Published in Boston by Houghton Mifflin Co.
+Many informal studies of each of these favorite locations are arranged to allow the reader to follow the artist’s method from inspiration to the final version of the work.

 May 24, 1987The Helga Pictures National Gallery of Art, Washington DC May 24 – September 27; Museum of Fine Arts, Boston October 28, 1987 – January 3, 1988; The Museum of Fine Arts Houston January 31 – April 4, 1988; Fine Arts Museum of San Francisco August 13 – October 16, 1988; Detroit Institute of Arts November 13, 1988 – January 22, 1989; Brooklyn Museum of Art, New York June 19 – September 18, 1989.

 July 31, 1987Longtime friend and model Walt Anderson dies.
-The portrait of him is completed this summer is titled Weatherbeaten.
+The portrait of him completed this summer is titled Weatherbeaten.

 October 4, 1990President George H. W. Bush awards Wyeth the Congressional Gold Medal, which was never before granted to a visual artist.
-The portrait on the medal was based on a
+The portrait on the medal is based on a

 October 1996Andrew Wyeth: A Secret Life, biography by Richard Meryman.